gavoja/aemsync/README.md

 Watching for file changes is fast, since it uses Node's `recursive` option for `fs.watch()` where applicable.

 Any changes inside `jcr_root` folders are detected and deployed to AEM instance(s) as a package.
-By default, there is an exclude filter in palce:
+By default, there is an exclude filter in place:
 * Changes to first level directories under `jcr_root` are ingored.
 This is to avoid accidentally removing `apps`, `libs` or any other first level node in AEM.
 * Any paths containing `.svn`, `.git`, `.hg` or `target` are ignored.
 * The exclude filter can be overriden.
 Do note that this will remove the above rules completely and if required, they must be added manually.